microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

 # Verify Key Vault creation and note the URI
 az keyvault show --name $KV_NAME --query "properties.vaultUri" --output tsv
 ```

-> [!NOTE]
-> If you are using a new or clean Azure subscription, you might need to register the `Microsoft.KeyVault` resource provider first.
-If you receive a `MissingSubscriptionRegistration` error, run the following command and wait for it to complete (this can take a few minutes):
-> ```powershell
-> az provider register --namespace Microsoft.KeyVault
-> ```
-> You can check the status with:
-> ```powershell
-> az provider show --namespace Microsoft.KeyVault --query "registrationState"
-> ```
-> Once it shows "Registered", you can proceed to create the Key Vault.

 #### 4.2.
 Assign Permissions to Key Vault